StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 SPH-GZ": "something has
 SPH\*GS": "something's

+### Those `THOE`
+For the "those" family of briefs and contractions, I drop the ending `S` or `Z` (from `THOES` or `THOEZ`, among others), and use `THOE` as the left-hand starter brief for briefing phrases.

+"THOEL": "those will",
+"THO*EL": "those'll",
+"THOELD": "those would", /changed from "hold it" which has another entry that works
+"THOED": "those had",
+"THOEF": "those have",
+"THO*EF": "those've",
+"THOER": "those are", /changed from "author" which has like 7 other entries
+"THO*ER": "those're",

 ### Double contractions

+"KOUFPBT": "could not have",
+"KO\*UFPBT": "couldn't've",
-"KO\*UFPBT": "couldn't've", _(This phrase and contraction isn't used that often, and since I'm preferring `KOU` as the root for "could," I didn't bother creating a `KO` version of this brief pair.
+This phrase and contraction isn't used that often, and since I'm preferring `KOU` as the root for "could," I didn't bother creating a `KO` version of this brief pair.
 Also, `KOFPBT` is good brief for "covenant".)_

-"KOUFPBT": "could not have",
+"WAO*EFD": "we'd've",
+No matching brief for the base phrase, "we would have," as anything that follows my pattern creates conflicts I've not sorted out options for yet.

 # COMING SOON